-Final calculations of our achievement of the performance measures are subject to adjustment for variances as a result of legislative or regulatory changes, impact of pandemics or other similar/extraordinary events, unbudgeted acquisitions or divestitures, accounting adjustments, non-recurring charges, major restructuring changes, non-budgeted discontinued operations, as well as currency fluctuations, as estimated by management and approved by the compensation committee.
+Final calculations of our achievement of the performance measures are subject to adjustment for variances as a result of legislative or regulatory changes, impact of pandemics or other similar/extraordinary events, unbudgeted acquisitions or divestitures, non-recurring charges, major restructuring changes, as well as currency fluctuations, as estimated by management and approved by the compensation committee.
 These adjustments encourage our executives to focus on achieving strong financial performance and efficient operation of our continuing businesses during the year to achieve the performance measures.
-The adjustments also ensure that the achievement of the performance measures, as determined by the compensation committee at the end of the performance period, correlate with the budget and thereby serve as barometers of management's performance in growing our business, obtaining new clients, and operating the business effectively and efficiently.
-The adjustments also encourage our executives to focus on the long-term benefit of acquisitions or divestitures regardless of whether they may have a positive or negative impact on our Adjusted Revenues and Adjusted EBITDA in the current year.
+The adjustments also ensure that the achievement of the performance measures, as determined by the compensation committee at the end of the performance period, correlate with the budget and thereby serve as barometers of management's performance in growing our business, obtaining new clients, operating the business effectively and efficiently, and achieving the goals set in our annual business plan, as approved by the board of directors.
+The adjustments also encourage our executives to focus on the long-term benefit and strategic impact of any acquisitions or divestitures regardless of whether they may have a positive or negative impact on our Adjusted Revenues and Adjusted EBITDA in the current year.

-In 2022, our compensation committee also included a qualitative risk-based performance criteria, reflecting the importance our board places on management's actions to manage and mitigate risk across Dun & Bradstreet as one of the metrics in our Annual Incentive Plan.
-To emphasize the importance of our executive team's constant focus on and mitigation of the risks to our business, including data privacy, cyber-security and other risks to our organization, the committee determined to tie 10% of our executives' annual incentive awards to the achievement of the Company's risk objectives for 2022.
+In 2023, our compensation committee also included a qualitative risk-based performance criteria, reflecting the importance our board places on management's actions to manage and mitigate risk across our Company as one of the metrics in our Annual Incentive Plan.
+To emphasize the importance of our executive team's constant focus on and mitigation of the risks to our business, including data privacy, cybersecurity and other risks to our organization, the committee determined to tie 10% of our executives'

+annual incentive awards to the achievement of the Company's strategic risk management objectives for 2023.
 The maximum payout for achievement of the risk objectives is 100%, although the compensation committee may determine that the objective has been achieved at a level below 100%.

-Set forth below are the relative percentage weights of the 2022 performance metrics, the threshold, target and maximum performance levels for each performance metric and 2022 performance results.
-For information on the ranges of possible payments under our Annual Incentive Plan, see "-Grants of Plan-Based Awards" under the column Estimated Possible Payouts Under Non-Equity Incentive Plan Awards.
+Set forth below are the relative percentage weights of the 2023 performance metrics, the threshold, target and maximum performance levels for each performance metric and 2023 performance results.
+For information on the ranges of possible payments under our Annual Incentive Plan, see "- Grants of Plan-Based Awards" under the column Estimated Possible Payouts Under Non-Equity Incentive Plan Awards.

-Performance Metric Weight Threshold Target Maximum Performance Result Payout Factor (\$ in millions) (\$ in millions) (\$ in millions) (\$ in millions) Adjusted Revenue 25% \$2,255 \$2,300 \$2,340 \$2,294.1 93.4% Adjusted EBITDA 30% \$855 \$885 \$910 \$863.5 64.2% New Sales 25% \$300 \$350 \$400 \$356.0 112.0% Adjusted EPS 10% \$1.10 \$1.16 \$1.18 \$1.10 50.0% Strategic Risk Management Objectives and Assessment 10% - - - Achieved 100%
+Performance Metric Weight Threshold Target Maximum Performance Result Payout Factor (\$ in millions except Adjusted EPS) Adjusted Revenue 30% \$2,218 \$2,275 \$2,309 \$2,292.6 151.8% Adjusted EBITDA 25% \$850 \$890 \$915 \$892.2 108.8% New Sales 25% \$300 \$350 \$400 \$349.8 99.8% Adjusted EPS 10% \$0.90 \$0.95 \$0.98 \$1.00 200.0% Strategic Risk Management Objectives 10% Achieved 100%

-For 2022, we assigned a relative percentage weight of 25% to the Adjusted Revenue performance metric, 30% to the Adjusted EBITDA performance metric, 25% to the new sales performance metric, 10% to the Adjusted EPS performance metric and 10% to the strategic risk management objectives and assessment.
+For 2023, we assigned a relative percentage weight of 30% to the Adjusted Revenue performance metric, 25% to the Adjusted EBITDA performance metric, 25% to the new sales performance metric, 10% to the Adjusted EPS performance metric and 10% to the strategic risk management objectives and assessment.
 The percentage weight of each performance metric equates to the maximum percentage of incentive awards payable upon achieving the threshold, target or maximum performance level determined for such performance metric.
-The compensation committee determined that the Company had achieved its risk management objectives based upon a report provided by our executives on the management of the Company's overall risk profile and various risk-related achievements in 2022.
-The relative percentage weights for the performance metrics sum to 100%, and therefore 100% of the annual incentive awards would potentially be payable if target performance levels were achieved for all four of the 2022 performance metrics.
+The compensation committee determined that the Company had achieved its risk management objectives based upon a report provided by our executives on the management of the Company's overall risk profile and various risk-related achievements in 2023.
+The relative percentage weights for the performance metrics sum to 100%, and therefore 100% of the annual incentive awards would potentially be payable if target performance levels were achieved for all four of the 2023 performance metrics.